awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 **Origin Domain Name**
 The origin where your MediaPackage live video channel and endpoints are\.
 Choose the text field, then from the dropdown list, choose the MediaPackage channel for your live video\.
 You can map one channel to several origin endpoints\.
 If you created your channel using another AWS account, type the origin URL value into the field\.
 The origin must be an HTTPS URL\.
-For more information, see [Origin Domain Name](distribution-web-values-specify.md#DownloadDistValuesDomainName) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Origin domain name](distribution-web-values-specify.md#DownloadDistValuesDomainName) in the [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.
 **Origin Path**
 The path to the MediaPackage endpoint from where the content is served\.
 When you choose an origin domain name, CloudFront populates the origin path\.
 If you used a channel from another AWS account for **Origin Domain Name**, the **Origin Path** field is not filled in for you\.
 You must get the correct origin path from the other account so that you can enter it manually\.
-For more information about how an origin path works, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath) in [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information about how an origin path works, see [Origin path](distribution-web-values-specify.md#DownloadDistValuesOriginPath) in [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

    For the other distribution settings, set specific values based on other technical requirements or the needs of your business\.
-For a list of all the options for distributions and information about setting them, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For a list of all the options for distributions and information about setting them, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

    When you finish choosing the other distribution settings, choose **Create Distribution**\.